thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ### Observe Operation
 The LwM2M Server initiates an observation request for changes of a specific Resource, Resources within an Object Instance or for all the Object Instances of an Object within the LwM2M Client.
-Related parameters for "Observe" operation are described in Section 6.3.4.
-Write-Attributes Operation and those parameters are configured by "Write-Attributes" operation.
+Related parameters for "Observe" operation are described in [Notification attributes](http://localhost:4000/docs/reference/lwm2m-api/#object-and-resource-attributes) Write-Attributes Operation and those parameters are configured by "Write-Attributes" operation.

 <b> Example: Observe resource</b>